 2. Understand the difference between property repairs and maintenance and property renovation/improvement

-The ATO conducts routine audits of these types of claims as it’s common for mistakes to be made (i.e. for the total costs of renovations/improvements to be fully claimed in the year that they’re incurred, rather than a claim being correctly made each year for 2.5% of these costs over 40 years).
+The ATO conducts routine audits of these types of claims as it’s common for mistakes to be made.
+One common mistake is for the total costs of renovations or improvements to be fully claimed in the year that they’re incurred, rather than a claim being correctly made over a number of years. .

 As mentioned earlier in this article, if borrowing expenses such as loan establishment fees, title search fees and the costs of preparing and filing loan documents are more than $100, they must be claimed over five years.

 4. Don’t claim the cost of travelling to the investment property